I have edited and updated this essay to reflect

 But I had Melody; and I had the Essays.

-I'm on page 837 of the Essays now.
-I'm transcribing his essay on Julius Caesar's methods of waging war.
+I'm on page 877 of the Essays now.
+I'm transcribing his biting essay on medicine and doctors.
 When I finally get to page 1287, I will probably purchase a new copy and do the same thing—for as long as my very finite life allows.

 In short, I haven't given up.